What does it take to be a Data Protection Officer?

 Aspiring candidates going into the data protection field should choose the training programme and trainers carefully.
 The DPEXNetwork is one platform that a person can go to for the baseline course through the Practitioner Certificate in Personal Data Protection3

-The DPEXNetwork has outlined a comprehensive learning roadmap4 that enables the individual to have the baseline competency all the way to achieving professional certification (e.g. ISO certification or certification from International Association of Privacy Professionals - IAPP).
+The DPEXNetwork has outlined a comprehensive learning roadmap4 that enables the individual to have the baseline competency all the way to achieving professional certification (e.g. ISO certification or certification from the International Association of Privacy Professionals - IAPP).

 Explore the various development routes: